faizann24/Authorship-Attribution/README.md

 ## Usage
 ### Packages
-You will need to install the following packages to run the authorship attribution models.
+You will need to install the following package to run the authorship attribution model.
 - Scikit-learn

 ### How to run
-In order to run the model, please run the following command:
+In order to run the model, please use the following command:
 ```
 python3 attribution_model.py --articles_per_author 250 --authors_to_keep 5 --data_folder sample_data
 ```
 The script takes three parameters as inputs:
 - articles_per_author: How many articles do you want to use per author.
+The range can be anywhere between [10-Maximum Number of Articles per any Author]
 - authors_to_keep: How many authors do you want in your attribution classifier.
+The range can be anywhere between [2-Total Authors]
 - data_folder: Data folder containing a single directory for each author.

 ## License